golu1233/paylane_php/README.md

 # License

-MIT license.
+ymca  license.
 See the LICENSE file for more details.